 Normally, the general agent is a business agent, but there are circumstances under which an individual may appoint a general agent for personal purposes.
 One common form of a personal general agent is the person who holds another's power of attorney.
-This is a delegation of authority to another to act in his stead; it can be accomplished by executing a simple form, such as the one shown in Figure 20.2 "General Power of Attorney".
+This is a delegation of authority to another to act in his stead; it can be accomplished by executing a simple form, such as the one shown in Figure 11.2 "General Power of Attorney".
 Ordinarily, the power of attorney is used for a special purpose-for example, to sell real estate or securities in the absence of the owner.
 But a person facing a lengthy operation and recuperation in a hospital might give a general power of attorney to a trusted family member or friend.

-Figure 20.2 General Power of Attorney
+Figure 11.2 General Power of Attorney

 General Power of Attorney

-I, , of (address) , hereby appoint

-, of (address) , to be my agent and attorney

-in fact.
-I grant my a agent full authority and power to act on my behalf to do anything I could do
+nddress) , hereby appoint , to be my agent and attorney ct on my behalf to do anything I could do

-if I were personally present.

-Signed ; date
+Signed In witness: ; date

-In witness:

-281 an 1 1 1 1 1

-nt by notary}
+{Acknowledgement by notary} -